leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/CenPOS Payment 3.0.0-Release Notes.md

 ## Enhancements

-Added a new section in the Magento Backend to add the extra fields to be sent while creating an order.
+- Added a new section in the Magento Backend to add the extra fields to be sent while creating an order.
 This same section can be used for SX.e and CSD CenPOS orders.

-Provided an option in the Magento Backend to specify CenPOS Order type and Transaction type.
+- Provided an option in the Magento Backend to specify CenPOS Order type and Transaction type.

 ## Standard Features

-Add-on CenPOS Payment 3.0.0 includes the following functionalities.
+- Add-on CenPOS Payment 3.0.0 includes the following functionalities.

-Leverages Magento’s standard Credit Card Payment functionality and provides integration with CenPOS payment processing platform.
+- Leverages Magento’s standard Credit Card Payment functionality and provides integration with CenPOS payment processing platform.
 Order Creation in Infor Distribution SX.e for the orders placed with CenPOS credit card payment.

 ## Highlights

-This is the third version of integration between Magento and Infor SX.e with CenPOS payment option.
+- This is the third version of integration between Magento and Infor SX.e/CSD with CenPOS payment option.
-In this version, in addition to support for Infor SX.e v6.x, support for Infor Cloudsuite Distribution via ION APIs is available.
-Enables Secure and PCI compliant integration with SX.e.
+- Enables Secure and PCI compliant integration with SX.e.